 Then again, you might ask whether the Nolans' Joker even is a criminal.
 He kills.
 But most of the people he kills (on-screen, anyway) are other bad guys.
 After that, he kills law enforcement agents in pursuit of him - arguably "soldiers" in his war against order.
 He has contempt for the motive of most criminals, i.e., money.
 He seems to embody pure evil: he influences other characters, but no one influences him.
 He claims to be motivated by revenge, but we never hear or see the cause.
-His origins are never explained; the contradictory stories that he offers about his background seem to be lies that he tells in order to mock the people around serty Editors Speak Out!
+His origins are never explained; the contradictory stories that he offers about his background seem to be lies that he tells in order to mock the people around him.

 And this Joker is unusual in other ways.
-At one point, an overwhelmed detective notes that he carries no ID, his fingerprints and DNA aren't in any
+At one point, an overwhelmed detective notes that he carries no ID, his fingerprints and DNA aren't in any Fresh from the Liberty Editors' Conference in Las Vegas!